 Some independent new car brokers already offer a 14-day return period on new and used cars and can even sort out delivery of your new car to your house.
 Finance can also be sorted online thanks to services like BuyaCar.co.uk, which is owned by Dennis Publishing, the company behind Auto Express.

-If you go with Buyacar, once you've been approved and you've reserved your car all you need to do is sign the documents as you would in a dealer showroom with proof of identity then confirm and complete your order form and you'll have a new car with 10 workings days.
+If you go with BuyaCar, once you've been approved and you've reserved your car, all you need to do is sign the documents as you would in a dealer showroom with proof of identity.
+Then, simply confirm and complete your order form and you'll have your new car within 10 working days.

-After your purchase, you'll have a 14-day 'cooling off' period - which is useful, although if you're committed to buying a car, then its usefulness is probably rather limited.
-And if you do want to return a car, then you will need to check the small print to ensure there are no extra costs to pay when returning a car.
-Within the trial period, buyers are still liable for any damage and diminished value for the goods, and with a car that means a car's mileage would be taken into consideration if you're intent on returning it.
+After your purchase, you'll have that 14-day 'cooling off' period - which is useful, if a little limited.
+And if you do want to return a car, then you'll need to check the small print to ensure there are no extra costs to pay.
+Within the trial period, buyers are still liable for any damage and diminished value for the goods, and with a car that means the mileage would be taken into consideration.
 Manufacturers could put clauses in regarding mileage covered, because you'll essentially be returning a brand-new car that it will now only be able to sell as a used model.

 Auto Express understands that online retailers allow a mileage limit of around 100 miles before charging for depreciation to stop buyers taking advantage of the rule.
 Any car, despite the mileage and condition, can be handed back after two weeks, but buyers will likely face penalty fees subject to the original agreement.
 Manufacturers will also have to be transparent about the trial period, because if buyers aren’t made aware of their rights, the trial period is extended to 12 months.